huggla/secure_and_minimal/README.md

 Space-separated list of empty files to create in the final image.

 ### INITCMDS
-String of shell commands to be run in the build environment, prior to installing any packages.
+String of shell commands to be executed in the initial build environment, prior to the installation of BUILDDEPS.

+### BUILDCMDS
+String of shell commands to be executed in the complete build environment.
+The final image filesystem is located in /finalfs.

+### FINALCMDS
+String of shell commands to be executed in the final image filesystem, after the execution of BUILDCMDS has finished.

+### LINUXUSEROWNED
+Space-separated list of files and directories (non-recursive) that should be owned by VAR_LINUX_USER in the final image.

+### LINUXUSEROWNEDRECURSIVE
+Space-separated list of directories that should be recursively owned by VAR_LINUX_USER in the final image.

+### REMOVEDIRS
+Space-separated list of directories that should be removed (with contents) from the final image.

+### REMOVEFILES
+Space-separated list of files that should be removed from the final image.

 # DOCUMENTATION IN PROGRESS!!!
 ...